 - 1/2 teaspoon sea salt

-Toss the pumpkin cubes with the olive oil, rosemary and salt and arrange in a single layer on a sheet pan lined with parchment paper.
-Roast with the beets at 400 degrees F until the pumpkin is tender and browned in spots, 25-30 minutes.
+- Toss the pumpkin cubes with the olive oil, rosemary and salt and arrange in a single layer on a sheet pan lined with parchment paper.
+Roast with the beets at 400 degrees F until the pumpkin is tender and browned in spots, about 25 minutes.

-Arrange the bread cubes in a single layer on a dry sheet pan.
-When the pumpkin and beets are done, reduce the heat to 375 degrees F. Bake until the bread is lightly toasted, 15-17 minutes.
+- Arrange the bread cubes in a single layer on a dry sheet pan.
+When the pumpkin and beets are done, reduce the heat to 375 degrees F. Bake until the bread is lightly toasted, about 15 minutes.
 Set aside on a cooling rack.